zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

 higher overhead.
 EDNS0 is used to allow for larger UDP responses thus reducing the need for use of TCP.

-But [IANA] still
-maintains that referrals from the parent zone name servers must fit into a non-EDNS0 UDP DNS packet.
+But [IANA] still maintains that referrals from the parent zone name servers must fit into a non-EDNS0 UDP DNS packet.

-In this test, the authoritative and additional section of the referral response from the domain must fit into a 512 byte UDP packet.
+In this test the referral response for the domain must fit into a 512 byte UDP packet.
+The test is executed in two ways.
+In the first way only [in-bailiwick] name servers are used as glue (strict definition).
+In the second way any name server can be used as glue.
+The latter is the test performed for the delegation of top-level domains by [IANA].

 ## Inputs